quick-lint/quick-lint-js/docs/architecture/ARD019-IO-manager.md

 The current solution is halfway toward bankruptcy; using the `Event_Loop` abstraction requires a lot of platform-specific code (via `#if`), making the code hard to follow.
 Some of the caller complexity is necessary, but there is much to be improved in this area.
+The new `Event_Loop2` abstraction should make this better, but `Event_Loop2`'s interaction with `Pipe_Writer` is still a portability problem.

 `Event_Loop` does not handle all IPC. `Pipe_Writer` handles the write part on Windows, and it is littered with `#if` too.